Automorphism group schemes of special simple Jordan pairs of types I and IV: Preliminaries

 A {\em (linear) Jordan triple system} is a vector space $\cT$ with a trilinear product $\cT\times\cT\times\cT\to\cT$, $(x,y,z) \mapsto \{x,y,z\}$, satisfying:

 where $D_{x,y}(z) := \{x,y,z\}$.
 Its associated Jordan pair is given by $\cV_\cT := (\cT, \cT)$ and two copies of the triple product.

-Recall that a \emph{(linear) Jordan algebra} is a (nonasociative) commutative algebra $\cJ$ satisfying the identity $(x^2 y)x = x^2 (yx)$ for all $x,y\in\cJ$.
-The Jordan triple system associated to $\cJ$ is defined by $\cT_\cJ := \cJ$ with the triple product $\{x,y,z\} := (xy)z + (zy)x - (zx)y$ (the triple product is sometimes scaled by a factor of $2$, which is unimportant if $\FF$ is algebraically closed).
+Recall that a \emph{(linear) Jordan algebra} is a (nonassociative) commutative algebra $\cJ$ satisfying the identity $(x^2 y)x = x^2 (yx)$ for all $x,y\in\cJ$.
+The Jordan triple system associated to $\cJ$ is defined by $\cT_\cJ := \cJ$ with the triple product $\{x,y,z\} := (xy)z + (zy)x - (zx)y$.
+(This triple product is sometimes scaled by a factor of $2$, which if $\FF$ is algebraically closed it doesn't affect much because in that case both triple systems are isomorphic.)
 The Jordan pair $\cV_\cJ$ associated to $\cJ$ is defined as the Jordan pair associated to $\cT_\cJ$.

 An \emph{automorphism} of a Jordan pair $\cV$ is a pair of maps $\varphi=(\varphi^+,\varphi^-) \in \GL(\cV^+) \times \GL(\cV^-)$ such that $\varphi^\sigma(\{x,y,z\}) = \{\varphi^\sigma(x), \varphi^{-\sigma}(y), \varphi^\sigma(z)\}$ for all $x,z\in\cV^\sigma$, $y\in\cV^{-\sigma}$, $\sigma \in \{+,-\}$.
 Similarly, given a Jordan triple system $\cT$, a map $\varphi \in \GL(\cT)$ is said to be an \emph{automorphism} of $\cT$ if $\varphi(\{x,y,z\}) = \{\varphi(x), \varphi(y), \varphi(z)\}$ for all $x,y,z\in\cT$, or equivalently, if $(\varphi, \varphi)$ is an automorphism of the associated Jordan pair $\cV_\cT$.
 Note that we can identify $\Aut(\cT) \leq \Aut(\cV)$ through the group monomorphism $\varphi \mapsto (\varphi, \varphi)$.